nvsmith/dark-mode-light-mode/README.md

 ## About The Project

-This is a webpage project that demonstrates the use of:
+This is a webpage project that implements:

 -   Callback Functions
 -   Keydown Events